Contact Western to get credit for your prior learning.

 - Research report, concept map

 - Portfolios are graded as pass/fail, and you must earn a passing grade of a "C" or better to be awarded credit.
 If you fail a Portfolio submission, you can either register for that particular course at Western Technical College or wait and resubmit another Portfolio in one year.
 If you successfully pass a Portfolio assessment, the grade of “CR” (credit) is shown on your transcript and is not used to calculate the GPA.

 - There is no time limit on submitting a Portfolio unless you are enrolled in the course.

 - If you are enrolled in the course, the Portfolio must be submitted within seven business days of the start of the course.
 If you pass the Portfolio assessment, it is your responsibility to officially drop the course.
 You may be eligible for a program/material fee refund/deduction based on Western Technical College’s refund policy.

-If you are interested in developing a Portfolio, contact the Adult Learning specialist, and she can discuss the process, review the procedures, and guide you on the submittal of your supporting documentation.
+If you are interested in developing a Portfolio, contact the Credit for Prior Learning Specialist, and she can discuss the process, review the procedures, and guide you on the submittal of your supporting documentation.